Classifying COVID-19 vaccine narratives: Abstract

 \section{Abstract}

-COVID-19 vaccine hesitancy is widespread, despite governments' information campaigns and WHO efforts.
-One of the reasons behind this is vaccine disinformation which widely spreads in social media.
-In particular, recent surveys have established that vaccine disinformation is impacting negatively citizen trust in COVID-19 vaccination.
-At the same time, fact-checkers are struggling with detecting and tracking of vaccine disinformation, due to the large scale of social media.
+Vaccine hesitancy is widespread, despite the government's information campaigns and the efforts of the World Health Organisation (WHO).
+Categorising the topics within vaccine-related narratives is crucial to understand the concerns expressed in discussions and identify the specific issues that contribute to vaccine hesitancy.

-To assist fact-checkers in monitoring vaccine narratives online, this paper studies a new vaccine narrative classification task, which categorises COVID-19 vaccine claims into one of seven categories.
+This paper addresses the need for monitoring and analysing vaccine narratives online by introducing a novel vaccine narrative classification task, which categorises COVID-19 vaccine claims into one of seven categories.
 Following a data augmentation approach, we first construct a novel dataset for this new classification task, focusing on the minority classes.
 We also make use of fact-checker annotated data.
 The paper also presents a neural vaccine narrative classifier that achieves an accuracy of 84\% under cross-validation.
 The classifier is publicly available for researchers and journalists.